Prominos/ReadPsv/README.md

 - Normalized: Use this flag when the original dump contains a writable (aka grw0) partition.
 This will create a second file (original file name with `_norm.psv` appended) with some variable fields removed from the grw0 partition.
 I have tried my best to stay as true as possible to an "unplayed/sealed" PSVita game all checksums were recalculated so the partition should act like a valid exFAT partition.
 - Minimal: Like the normalized mode but with less intrusive modifications.
 - Export: Let you export the `gro0` (rom) partition, `grw0` (writable) partition or `all` (both) as individual files.
 These files are in the exFAT format and are usable with forensic tools like autopsy.
+- NoHash: Skip MD5 hash calculation for inner files.
+This will significantly increase processing speed if file integrity checking is not needed.
+- NoCheckRawZero: Skip the check that make sure all the data in the raw partition is composed of only 0's.
+Increases processing time a little bit.
+Do not use if you want to make sure there's not hidden data in the raw partitions.
+- PartitionInfosOnly: Use if you just want an overview of all defined partitions in the file. ie: You are not interested in internal file structures details.
 - To output to a file instead of the console, use the `6>` redirection operator.

 ## Fields Affected by the normalization process